freckledspider/portfolio/README.md

 ### Features
 - Full scrollable page
 - Easy navigation for each part of the page rather than different pages
-- Three different components for navigation, main content, and footer

 ### Built with
 - React